Zhou Dynasty — Longest Dynasty of Ancient China with Great Philosophical Schools

 Jade Pieces (Yu Fu Mian) of Zhou, Used to Sew on Fabric to Cover Face of the Deceased — Shanghai Museum (Photo by Dongmaiying)

-Political Structure and Social Systems of the Zhou Dynasty
+Political Structure and Social Systems of the Zhou Empire

 -

-The king was the most honorable monarch, while lords and their vassal states paid tribute and followed the king.
+The king held the esteemed position of the monarch, with lords and their vassal states paying tribute and adhering to the king.

 -